ankeshanand/py-gfycat/README.md

 # py-gfycat
-A Python client for the gfycat API.
+A Python client for the [Gfycat API](https://gfycat.com/api).
 It can be used to interact with the gfycat API in your projects.